-From the response of one solid body expressed by its 6 DoFs (i.e. from \mathbf{H}{CoM}), and using equation (2.4), it is possible to compute the response of the same solid body at any considered position.
-In particular, the response at the location of the four accelerometers can be computed and compared with the original measurements \mathbf{H} .
-This is what is here done to check if solid body assumption is correct in the frequency band of interest.
+From the response of one solid body expressed by its 6 DoFs (i.e. from $\mathbf{H}{\mathrm{CoM}}$ ), and using equation (2.4), it is possible to compute the response of the same solid body at any considered location.
+In particular, the responses at the locations of the four accelerometers can be computed and compared with the original measurements $\mathbf{H}$ .
+This is what is done here to check whether the solid body assumption is correct in the frequency band of interest.

-The comparison is made for the 4 accelerometers fixed to the micro-hexapod (Figure 2.2).
-The original frequency response functions and the ones computed from the CoM responses are well matching in the frequency range of interested.
-Similar results are obtained for the other solid bodies, indicating that the solid body assumption is valid, and that a multi-body model can be used to represent the dynamics of the micro-station.
-This also validates the reduction of the number of degrees of freedom from 69 (23 accelerometers with each 3 DoF) to 36 (6 solid bodies with 6 DoF).
+The comparison is made for the 4 accelerometers fixed on the micro-hexapod (Figure 2.2).
+The original frequency response functions and those computed from the CoM responses match well in the frequency range of interest.
+Similar results were obtained for the other solid bodies, indicating that the solid body assumption is valid and that a multi-body model can be used to represent the dynamics of the micro-station.
+This also validates the reduction in the number of degrees of freedom from 69 (23 accelerometers with each 3 DoF) to 36 (6 solid bodies with 6 DoF).

-Figure 2.2: Comparaison of the original accelerometer response (solid curves) and reconstructed response from the solid body response (dashed curves).
-For accelerometers 1 to 4 corresponding to the micro-hexapod.
+Figure 2.2: Comparaison of the original accelerometer response (solid curves) and the reconstructed response from the solid body response (dashed curves).
+Accelerometers 1 to 4 corresponding to the micro-hexapod are shown.